THIS EVENT HAS BEEN CANCELLED

 (SLUG members receive a $10 discount on race registration.
 Click here for more details.)

 We are pleased to announce that Mile 90 Photography will be photographing the 2020 Berryman Trail Races!
-Free digital downloads and low-cost prints will be available to runners during the week following the conclusion of the race.
+Free digital downloads and low-cost prints will be available to runners after the race.

 Packet pick-up will be available at the Berryman Campground pavilion from 4-7 PM on Friday, and starting at 5:00 AM on Saturday.
 All runners must check in at the start line before their race begins.